psychemedia/storytelling-notes/and-the-girl-played-on.md

 *Widely told, this is a variant that is starting to take some sort of shape for me that borrows from several of them...*

-Once upon a time, there was a King, who had three daughters.
+There was once a King, an avaricious king, who had three daughters.
 The King didn't know them perhaps as well as he should, so he called them to him to ask them a question: "how much do you love me?"
-When the daughters looked at him a rather confused way, he explained to them: one day, I will choose one of you to succeed me.
+When the daughters looked at him in a rather confused way, he explained to them: one day, I will choose one of you to succeed me.
 To love me, is to love my people.
-Who will be your people.
-So: how much do you love me?"
+Who will in turn be your people.
+So: how much do you love *me*?"

-The eldest princess, who had perhaps expected to be the chosen one, answered first: "I love you as much as all the gold in the kingdom" she said, and to the King, this was a good answer: being a King was an expensive business and this daughter appeared to have learned that lesson already.
+The eldest princess, who had perhaps expected, as her birthright, to be the chosen one, answered first: "I love you as much as all the gold in the kingdom" she said, and to the King, this was a good answer, because being a King was an expensive business and this daughter appeared to have learned that lesson already.

 The second princess, who loved to follow the latest fashions, answered: "I love you as much as all the jewels in the kingdom", and this was a pleasing to him too: a King — or Queen — should look the part *and* have a sense of the value of expensive things.
-And this daughter obviously loved pretty things, so for to love him more than that made him feel good.
+And this daughter obviously loved pretty things, so for her to love him more than that made him feel good.

-The third, and youngest, daughter, looked as much like one of the serving girls as a princess; rather disappointing, really.
+The third, and youngest, daughter, looked more like one of the serving girls than a princess, and was, quite frankly, a huge disappointment to him.
 She thought for a moment and then said: "Father, I love you more than meat loves salt".

-And the King spluttered.
+The King spluttered.
 "What sort of answer is that?
-You, you spiteful, common girl.
+You spiteful girl; you common girl.
 Get out of my sight...
 No, more than that, leave the castle altogether.
 I don't want to see you again...
-Get yourself some food from the kitchen, and go..."
+Get yourself some food from the kitchen" — he wasn't all that bad, she was his daughter after all, and his wife would probably have something to say if he was too harsh on her — "and go..."
 And with that, he sent her away.

-The girl went to the kitchen, and as she asked for a few small provisions from the cooks, she explained her fate; but the cook took pity on her and said "the King never comes down here.
-You can stay and help me..."
+The girl went to the kitchen and asked for a few small provisions that she might take with her on her journey.
+But the cook took pity on her, and said "the King never comes down here.
+So why don't you stay here, and help me..."
 And she gave the girl a wink.

 It wasn't long after that the day came when the King was to announce who would be his successor.
-To show the love he had for his people, the banqueting hall would be open to all.
-And to show them his generosity, he would treat them to a feast the like of which they had never seen before.
+To show the love he had for his people, the banqueting hall would be open to all, as long as they brought him an appropriate, and very expensive, gift.
+And to show them his generosity, he would treat them to a feast the like of which they had never seen before, thought he fully expected all the royal suppliers to provide the food free, because this was a public feast after all.
 And to show his humility, the guests would be served first, and the King would be served last.
+Because that way he could ensure that any of the dishes that particularly took his fancy could be put to one side and served up to his table.
+Because there's nothing worse than wishing you'd ordered that one, rather than yours.

 The banqueting hall was packed; the guests were in their finest rags, ("literally", thought the king), and the mood was expectant: all had heard how splendid the King's feasts were, the finest dining but with the most generous of portions, and they were HUNGRY.